FAQ

 What guitar should I buy?

-- Budget: $200–$500
+- Budget: $200–$500 is the sweet spot for beginners

-- Brands: Yamaha, Fender
+- Brands: Yamaha, Fender (reliable build quality)

 What keyboard should I buy?

-- Standalone keyboard ($300–$500): choose full-size keys and at least 61 keys
+- Standalone keyboard ($300–$500): full-size keys and at least 61 keys

 Non-negotiable: normal-sized keys.
 Mini keys slow progress.